mon203/w251_final_project/README.md

 - [casapose](casapose) - our training, validation, and eval environment.
 More detail in this folder's README.md file
 - [csv_outputs](csv_outputs) - our training, validation, and eval output files.
 It is used to generate plots and tables in the [251_final_project_plots_tables.ipynb](251_final_project_plots_tables.ipynb) file.
 - [edge](edge) - our docker and codes to place on the hover edge device.
 More detail in this folder's README.md file
-- [img](img) - our training, validation, and eval environment.
-More detail in this folder's README.md file

 Details are in our paper and presentation file.
 Noticeable highlights
 - We synthetically created our new headphone object
 - We created our dataset containing 15 Linemod objects and our headphones object.
 Our dataset contains 5,000 synthetic images with associated JSON and meshes files.
 - Our synthetic dataset outperforms the PBR dataset
-- Our synthetic test dataset outperforms the LMO test dataset
+- Our synthetic eval test dataset outperforms the LMO eval test dataset (as expected)

 Photo comparisons and graphs